Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Analysis and Proofs

-The product rule of calculus gives, under mild regularity assumptions, $\fg(x) \text{d}\ff(x) + \ff(x) \text{d}\fg(x) = \text{d}(\fg(x)\ff(x))$ and, were it not for the spatial smoothing, this would solve directly the sum of the above two integrals in terms of the product $\fg(x)\ff(x).$ By properly handling the spatial smoothing we can accomplish something similar, and the result is presented in Lemma \ref{lem:twofint}.
-We obtain a succinct formula for the evaluation of $\altPhi(\hf,\hg;\fg(x_1),\ff(x_2))$ that is {\em local} in its dependence on $\ff$ and $\fg.$ This formula captures a valuable information concerning the $(0,1)$-interpolating spatial fixed point solution and its relation to $\altPhi.$ In particular it relates local properties of fixed point solutions to corresponding values of $\altPhi.$
+The product rule of calculus reads $\fg(x) \text{d}\ff(x) + \ff(x) \text{d}\fg(x) = \text{d}(\fg(x)\ff(x))$ and, were it not for the spatial smoothing, this would solve directly the sum of the above two integrals in terms of the product $\fg(x)\ff(x).$ By properly handling the spatial smoothing we can accomplish something similar, and the result is presented in Lemma \ref{lem:twofint}.
+We find a succinct formula for the evaluation of $\altPhi(\hf,\hg;\fg(x_1),\ff(x_2))$ that is {\em local} in its dependence on $\ff$ and $\fg.$ This formula captures valuable information concerning the $(0,1)$-interpolating spatial fixed point solution and its relation to $\altPhi.$